Shannon Ratigan - Character Actor & Musician

 St. Louis - Los Angeles

-My union status is Fi-core now.
-My session day rate, (for 8 hours or less) is $300.
+My union status is Fi-core now, and my session day rate, (for 8 hours or less) is $300.

 (Plus travel expenses.)
 Acting, session drumming, v/o's, online work, print, or lessons.